SAYOOLA591/zeek-suricata/README.md

 # Splunk Inputs Configuration

-Inside `/opt/splunk/etc/system/local/`, we don’t see an `inputs.conf` by default, only files like `outputs.conf`, `server.conf` that mean we are going to configure the `inputs.conf` to specify how our logs is going to be forward to the Splunk.
+In the directory `/opt/splunk/etc/system/local/`, the `inputs.conf` file will be configured manually, unlike `outputs.conf` and `server.conf`, which are usually present.
+However, we will configure `inputs.conf` to specify how our logs will be forwarded to Splunk.

 ![splunkfwd-inputs1](https://github.com/user-attachments/assets/f26373e3-5f08-41b4-8b2b-b42cca035694)